Nearata/flarum-ext-maintenance-mode/README.md

 }
 ```

-if the body is empty, it will be evaluated as false
+if the body is empty, it will be evaluated as false.

+An empty response is returned either way.

 ## How to style